-The CA SHALL meet the technical requirements set forth in the CP, "Section 2.2 - Publication of Information", "Section 6.1.5- Key Sizes", and "Section 6.1.6 - Public Key Parameters Generation and Quality Checking".
+The CA shall meet the technical requirements set forth in the CP "Section 2.2 - Publication of Information, "Section 6.1.5- Key Sizes", and "Section 6.1.6 - Public Key Parameters Generation and Quality Checking".

-CAs SHALL generate non-sequential Certificate serial numbers greater than zero (0) and less than 2^159 containing at least 64 bits of output from a CSPRNG.
+When the CA issues a subscriber certificate, the CA shall generate non-sequential Certificate serial numbers greater than zero (0) and less than 2^159 containing at least 64 bits of output from a CSPRNG.

-Certificates issued by the CA conform to RFC5280, the profile of which are indicated in the tables below.
+Certificates issued by the CA conform to RFC5280.
+The CA SHALL NOT include any Subject attributes except as specified in EV Guideline Section 9.2.
+The profile of which are indicated in the tables below.